Before electricity became

 (U.S. immigrant from Austrian Empire) demonstrated the first

 polyphase alternating current (AC) electrical system.
+His

-production and use: generator, transformers, transmission
+and use: generator, transformers, transmission system, motor

-Westinghouse, the head of Westinghouse Electric Company,
+of Westinghouse Electric Company, bought the patent rights to

-bought the patent rights to the AC system.
+the AC system.

 Charles Brush